Critical thinking, reflection, and praxis

 - Food justice or food sovereignty?
 Understanding the rise of urban food movements in the USA

-Covert discrimination & privilege
+Covert bias & privilege

 - Krishna, P. (2021).
 Why do American grocery stores still have an ethnic aisle?
 New York Times.